team-simplay/SimPlay/docs/source/quickstart.rst

 and are inherited by the :class:`~simplay.components.VisualPreemptiveResource` and :class:`~simplay.components.VisualPriorityResource` respectively.

-The code example above creates a custom class for your resource, and by doing so declares the visibility and position of the resource.
+The code example above creates a custom class for the resource, and by doing so declares the visibility and position of the resource.
-Should you not wish to do this, you can use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the resource.
+Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the resource.

 .. code-block:: python